Ralphs-Games/connect4/README.md

 if you see a bug, take a screen shot and send it back to me for a chance at fame & fortune!

+update: added keeping score if you play more than one game